Midnight Delight (film)

-Midnight Delight is an American absurdist anthology film written and directed by Rohit Gupta.
+Midnight Delight is a 2016 American absurdist anthology film written and directed by Rohit Gupta.
 It is composed of nine vignettes of characters at a smoking lounge and their antics with people they have never met before.
-It stars an ensemble cast and produced by Gupta and Saumin Mehta under the production company Dot and Feather Entertainment.
+It stars an ensemble cast and produced by Gupta and Saumin Mehta under the production company Dot & Feather Entertainment.
 The film is the second feature directed by Gupta, best known for Life!
 Camera Action... and Another Day Another Life.

 Midnight Delight premiered at the Cannabis Film Festival in Garberville, Humboldt County, California, where it won the "Judges Choice film of the festival" award followed by garnering various accolades and acclaim at several international film festivals.
 The film is considered part of the mumblecore movement.
 It was released on July 21, 2016, via video on demand (VOD) on various platforms including iTunes, Amazon.com, Google Play, Sony, Hoopla, Vimeo, Microsoft Movies & TV, Xbox.
 Midnight Delight is noted for its realism, concept and narrative style.
 On October 31, 2016, the film premiered at The Cannabis College in Amsterdam, Netherlands.